note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 type UnionToIntersection<U> =
   (U extends any ? (k: U)=>void : never) extends ((k: infer I)=>void) ?
 I : never
 ```
-This is a bit of a interesting trick that you can encounter if a few different type-level functions (`Equal` for example).
+This is a bit of an interesting trick that you can encounter if a few different type-level functions (`Equal` for example).
-By using a a type as the parameter to a function the type that Typescript tries to find to reconcile `I` becomes a intersection of all the types in `U`.
+But putting the type parameter in the argument position to a function we change how Typescript will reconcile the type for  `I`.
+`I` become an intersection of all the types in `U`.

 ```typescript
 // Example: ToUnion<[1,2,3]> = 1 | 2 | 3